kaakaa/mattermost-emojigen/README.md

 3. Set your Mattermost Personal Access Token in configuration page on admin console

 **Warning**:
-This plugin is developes using mattermost plugin-2 architechture.
+This plugin is developed with new mattermost plugin architechture (i.e.: plugin-2).
 Mattermost will switch plugin architecture in Mattermost v5.2 (will be released in 2018/8/16).

-So if now you use this plugin, you run mattermost from latest [master branch](https://github.com/mattermost/mattermost-server).
+So if now you use this plugin, you can run mattermost-emojigen as custom slash command server or run mattermost-server from latest [master branch](https://github.com/mattermost/mattermost-server).

 ### Custom Slash Command